charlieyule/tsd-searcher/README.md

 aiming to extract the non-Python dependency from AnnoSINE and make it easier to integrate.

+TSD Searcher takes advantage of multicore parallel processing by spawning multiple workers to accelerate the search.
+By default, the number of workers is half the number of CPU cores.

 ## Installation

 ### Download Pre-Build Binaries